kartoza/GeoContextQGISPlugin/README.md

 - Cursor: Can be used to enable or disable the canvas point tool cursor.
 The user won't be to select points using the cursor if this is disabled;
 - Fetch: Does a request for the location, and selected data;
-- Results table(s): Results from the performed request; and
+- Results table(s): Results from the performed request;
+- Export: Export the results in the table to a geopackage (gpkg); and
 - Clear table: Clears the table of any content.

 ![panel](resources/images/panel.png)

 ## Processing tool
-The processing tool can be accessed via the GeoContext menu, as illustrated in the 'Plugin menu and toolbar' section.
+The processing tool can be accessed via the QGIS toolbox.
 This tool allows the user to provide a point vector file as input to perform requests with.
 A request will be performed for each of the points contained by the vector layer.
 Any points with no geometry will be ignored.
 Here is a quick explanation on the parameters of the tool:
 - Point layer: This is the input layer which contains the points for which requests will be made.
 This can